 A listed building is a building or structure of special architectural or historic interest.
 They're recognised by the government as needing protection from being demolished or changed.
 Listed buildings can be churches, houses, bridges and gates.

-What changes do you need consent for?
+Changes you need consent for

 You must apply for listed building consent if: